Community Domestic Abuse Programme

 What is CDAP

 The Community Domestic Abuse Programme is a rolling programme of sessions.
 Based on the Duluth Programme, it is designed to help men who feel their behaviour towards their partner has been, or is still, abusive.

 CDAP challenges that behaviour and shows you how it affects your partner or ex-partner and any children that may be involved.
 We know it can be tough facing up to difficult problems.
 This programme will support you to make the changes you need to develop respectful, non-abusive relationships so that you are safe around your partner and any children.

 How long is the programme?

-The programme consists of 27 sessions which can be delivered in a group or 1-1, by zoom or a phone call.
+The programme consists of 27 weekly sessions which can be delivered in a group or 1-1, by zoom or a phone call.
 The programme aims to work in a flexible way, and with a range of diverse needs.
 It is expected that once you are accepted on to the programme, you will attend all of the sessions.
-Sessions are held once a week and each session lasts 2-1/2 hours.

 How can I access CDAP?

 The first step is to decide if you want to change your behaviour.
 After that, contact us and we will offer an interview to assess your suitability.
-One condition of attendance is therefore you provide contact details of your partner or ex-partner.
+One condition of attendance is that you provide contact details of your partner or ex-partner.

 Does it change abusive behaviour?

-The programme cannot ‘cure’ abusive behaviour or guarantee dramatic change. behavioural change is a long process and may continue after the programme is finished.
-However, research shows that men who completed the programme stop physical violence and significantly reduce their abusive behaviour.
+The programme cannot ‘cure’ abusive behaviour or guarantee dramatic change.
+Behavioural change is a long process and may continue after the programme is finished.
+However, research shows that men who completed the programme are more likely to reduce their abusive behaviour.

 How does CDAP work?

 CDAP is a rolling modular programme.
 There are nine modules.
 Each module has three sessions, making twenty-seven sessions in total.
 Throughout the programme you will look at the various qualities and behaviours needed in a healthy, equal relationship.

 Modules of the programme

 addressing use of physical abuse, hitting, poking, kicking, hair pulling, strangling – anything that is physical contact in a harmful way.